narkisim/anan-repo/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the License of each public module.
+Propriety code is licensed free.

 ## Acknowledgments